YUYueke-003/3d-GS-Reproduction-problems/README.md

 # 3d-GS-Reproduction-problems
 To record the problems I met in reproduction 3d Gaussian Splatting on Google Colab without paying credits.
+(OK, it's inpractical, but I will not delete it!
+I will try to figure out what the code is doing...
+Just forget about the viewer thing)

 ### Original Colab link is here: [3D Gaussian Splatting Original Colab](https://colab.research.google.com/github/camenduru/gaussian-splatting-colab/blob/main/gaussian_splatting_colab.ipynb)